ICJIA/arrest_explorer/.github/ISSUE_TEMPLATE/bug_report.md

  - Device: [e.g. iPhone6]
  - Browser [e.g. stock browser, safari]

+**Workarounds**
+Is there a way to clear or avoid the issue and still complete your work?

 **Additional context**
 Add any other context about the problem here.